 What happens when sound is normalized?
 Normalization of sound is a process that increases the level of recording by a constant amount so that it reaches a target or norm.
 Normalization applies the same level increase to the entire duration of the audio file.

 Is sound normalization good?
 Normalizing to a medium level can be a useful tool when composing albums, because you feel that the songs have the same overall volume, and then you can make the necessary changes to make them the same subjective level (while making sure they don’t exceed the available height).

 Why do we normalize?

 Simply put, normalization ensures that all your data looks and reads the same on all records.
+On the same subject : How extract audio from video.
 Normalization standardizes fields, including business names, contact names, URLs, address information (streets, states, and cities), phone numbers, and job titles.

 Why do we need to normalize?
 Normalization is a technique for organizing database data.
 It is important to normalize the database to minimize redundancy (duplicate data) and to ensure that only related data is stored in each table.
 It also prevents problems due to database changes, such as additions, deletions, and updates.

 Why are we normalizing machine learning?
 Normalization is a technique often used as part of the preparation of machine learning data. … Normalization avoids these problems by creating new values that maintain the overall distribution and ratios of the source data, while maintaining values on a scale that is applied to all numerical columns used in the model.